CCE Node Problem Detector

 - Equivalent mode: Deployment pods of the add-on are evenly scheduled to the nodes in the cluster in each AZ.
 If a new AZ is added, you are advised to increase add-on pods for cross-AZ HA deployment.
 With the Equivalent multi-AZ deployment, the difference between the number of add-on pods in different AZs will be less than or equal to 1.
 If resources in one of the AZs are insufficient, pods cannot be scheduled to that AZ.

-- Required: Deployment pods of the add-on are forcibly scheduled to nodes in different AZs.
+- Forcible: Deployment pods of the add-on are forcibly scheduled to nodes in different AZs.
 There can be at most one pod in each AZ.
 If nodes in a cluster are not in different AZs, some add-on pods cannot run properly.
-If a node is faulty, add-on pods on it may fail to be migrated.
+If a node is faulty, the add-on pods on it may fail to be migrated.

 Node Affinity